Former Recluse Jason Jessee Is the Archetypal 80s Skate Weirdo

-He came up in a time when there was no money in skateboarding, and the more you stood out from the pack, the more you were loved.
+He came up in a time when the more you stood out from the pack, the more you were loved.

 Photos by Holly Anderson